smbape/node-vrdom/README.md

 In conclusion, this library is an act of anger.

-Here is the [jsfiddle](https://jsfiddle.net/smbape/fgoL2anv/) with some bugs identified with preact.
+Here is a [jsfiddle](https://jsfiddle.net/smbape/fgoL2anv/) with some bugs identified with preact.

 # License